ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/unity_on_orange_pi/droid_os.md

 layout: "learningpathall"
 ---

-## What should I consider before installing Droid OS on the Orange Pi 5?
+## What should I do before installing Droid OS on the Orange Pi 5?

 You will need to do these steps on a Windows PC in order to run the required imaging software.
 Currently, all files and documentation are found on a Google Drive belonging to Orange Pi.